aitechnologies-it/dialogflow-agent/README.md

-# dfagent
+# dfagent 🤖
-Dialogflow agent is a library for online / offline handling of dialogflow agents.
-You can retrieve training examples and save into the preferred format.
+The dfagent is a package for the handling of Dialogflow agents.
+You can retrieve training examples and save into a preferred format.

 ## Overview